marvelm/github-link-checker/README.md

 # github-link-checker

+Tested with Rust 1.4.0 stable
-Links that take forever to resolve will break the checker because the Stable release of Rust doesn't have support for Tcp timeouts.
+Links that take forever to resolve will break the checker because support for Tcp timeouts haven't been implemented.

 Usage:
 >./github-link-checker marvelm/github-link-checker